Gardner81/sports-outcome-models/README.md

 ### Notes

 - The goal grid is truncated at 20.
 Residual mass above that is negligible for ordinary football means.

+## Horse racing

+Each horse has an independent Gamma finishing time, fitted from a mean and variance.
+The race is the minimum time.
+Place is finishing first or second.

+Harville builds place probabilities from the win vector only.
+Henery does the same after raising those win probabilities to 0.8.
+The Monte Carlo place column is the ground truth under the gamma model; Harville and Henery are approximations.

+python horse_demo.py
 - Dixon–Coles only rescales (0,0), (0,1), (1,0), (1,1).
 - A covariance of 0 in the bivariate model turns the common shock off.